Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players praising its ability to run smoothly on high settings and various PC setups, while others report significant issues such as stuttering, crashes, and inconsistent performance across different tracks.
-Many users noted that despite good graphics, the game suffers from bugs and glitches that detract from the overall experience, particularly in multiplayer modes.
-Overall, while some players find the game well-optimized, others express frustration with its performance inconsistencies and the need for further patches to address ongoing issues.
+The optimization of the game has received mixed reviews, with some players praising its ability to run smoothly on high settings and various PC setups, while others report significant issues such as stuttering, freezing, and crashes, particularly in multiplayer modes.
+Many users noted that despite good graphics and performance on capable hardware, the game suffers from bugs and inconsistencies in car performance that detract from the overall experience.
+Overall, while some players find it well-optimized, others consider it one of the worst in terms of performance stability and realism.

 • “The game is so well optimized, I was able to maintain 80 fps easily on ultra high settings on my Asus ROG Scar 3.”